elabftw/elabftw/doc/_build/html/_sources/install-drop.txt

 .. code-block:: bash

     elabctl start

-* Use `elabctl` without arguments to see what you can do with it.

 * Don't forget to read :ref:`the post install page <postinstall>`, setup :ref:`backup <backup>`, and subscribe to `the newsletter <http://elabftw.us12.list-manage1.com/subscribe?u=61950c0fcc7a849dbb4ef1b89&id=04086ba197>`_!